Trying to wrap your head around kWh? HOOD has you covered. Discover what kWh can mean for your home with our handy guide today. Read on to find out!

 What is a smart meter?

 A smart meter is utilised to record and measure your electricity usage at home and sends the information back to your electricity provider remotely.
-The accessibility of smart meters prevents the hassle of having a meter reader visiting your home and conducting a manual reading.
-In addition to that, smart meters also allow electricity providers to measure the power quality at your home and notify your electricity distributor when an issue like a power outage occurs.
+The accessibility of smart meter prevents the hassle of having a meter reader visiting your home and conducting a manual reading.
+In addition to that, smart meter also allow electricity providers to measure the power quality at your home and notify your electricity distributor when an issue like a power outage occurs.
 Even though they serve similar functions as traditional energy meters, smart meters are designed with improved technological features that benefit your electricity use at the same time.